Documentation and Methods

-This decomposition corresponds to what is commonly referred to as extensification (land expansion) and intensification (land yield growth).
+This decomposition corresponds to what is commonly referred to as extensification (land expansion) and intensification (land yield growth) sources of output growth.
 We can further decompose yield growth into the share due to TFP and the share due to using other inputs more intensively per unit of land:

 Equation (6) gives a resource decomposition of growth since it focuses on the quantity change of a physical resource (land) rather than its contribution to changes in cost of production.

-FAO’s annual time series from 1961 of crop and livestock commodity production and land, labor, machinery and animal capital, and fertilizer consumption are the primary source for agricultural outputs and inputs used to construct the national and global productivity measures.
+FAO’s annual time series from 1961 of crop and livestock commodity production and land, labor, machinery and animal capital, and fertilizer consumption are the primary source for agricultural outputs and inputs used to construct the national, regional, and global productivity indexes.
 In some cases these are modified or supplemented with data from national statistical agencies where alternative data are considered to be more accurate or up to date, as described below.

 For agricultural inputs, FAO publishes data on cropland (total and irrigated), permanent pasture, labor employed in agriculture, animal stocks, the number of farm machinery in use, and inorganic fertilizer consumption.
 We supplement these data with better or more up-to-date data from national or industry sources when available.
 For fertilizer consumption, the International Fertilizer Association (IFA) has more up-to-date and accurate statistics than FAO on fertilizer consumption by country, except for small countries.
 For agricultural statistics on China, a relatively comprehensive dataset is available from ERS with original data from the National Bureau of Statistics of China.
-For Brazil, we use results of the recently published 2006 Brazilian agricultural census (IBGE) and for Indonesia, we use improved data from Fuglie (2010a) on agricultural land and machinery use which draws on national statistical sources for that country.
+For Brazil, we use results of the 2006 Brazilian agricultural census (IBGE) and for Indonesia, we use national agricultural data on agricultural land and machinery use complied by Fuglie (2010a).
 For Taiwan, we use statistics from the Executive Yuan, Council of Agriculture.
 For the countries of the former Soviet Union, FAO reports data only from 1991 and onward.
 We extend the time series for each of the former Soviet Socialist Republics (SSRs) back to 1965 from Shend (1993).
 Also, since FAO labor force estimates for former SSRs and Eastern Europe are not reliable for the post 1990 years (Lerman et al, 2003; Swinnen, Dries, and Macours, 2005), our sources for agricultural labor data for these countries are EUROSTAT for the Baltic states and Eastern Europe, CISSTAT for Russia, Belorussia and Moldova, the International Labor Organization’s LABORSTA for Ukraine, and national data reported by the Asian Development Bank for Asiatic former Soviet republics.

 Inputs are divided into five categories.
 Farm labor is the total economically active adult population (males and females) in agriculture.
 Agricultural land is the area in permanent crops (perennials), annual crops, and permanent pasture.
 Cropland (permanent and annual crops) is further divided into rainfed cropland and cropland equipped for irrigation.
 However, for agricultural cropland in Sub-Saharan Africa we use total area harvested for all crops rather than the FAO series on arable land.
 For China, we use area sown to crops reported by ERS because of unreasonably discontinuities in both the FAO and ERS' arable land series for China.